Resources & Downloads

 A: Our planning system runs in a way that it cannot be influenced by "external" weather forecast information.
 Take in mind that the system has to consider not only your AOI(s) but all of the AOIs which lay on the same orbit.
 Yet, you can be sure that we pay the greatest attention to your orders and that we do our best in order to acquire the needed imagery within the contractual terms.

 Q: How much does satellite tasking cost?

 A: Our base price for new acquisitions is 0.95 EUR/km².
 Yet, the actual costs will depend on the size of an AOI, the weather forecast for the AOI within the specified TOI, license type, the number of coverages and preferred delivery options.
 Our CST will provide you with the tasking fee(s) before the acquisitions begin.
-For more details on our pricing policy for satellite tasking please refer to our official Price List or contact our CST directly at email@example.com
+For more details on our pricing policy for satellite tasking please contact our CST directly at email@example.com

 Q: How long does it take to acquire new data?

 A: Acquisitions of smaller AOIs with good weather forecast can be collected within a couple of days.
 Larger AOIs may take up to a few weeks or even months to fully acquire, depending on the specified tasking requirements and the weather conditions.
 Please note that BlackBridge can only commit to collecting new imagery on a best effort basis, esp. for AOIs with unfavorable weather forecasts (e.g. tropical regions).

 Q: How do I know when my data has been acquired?

 A: Your CST is constantly monitoring your imagery acquisitions.
 You will be informed within 48 hours after successful completion of your imaging.
 When collecting a large area over a long acquisition window, your CST is able to provide you with a collection status report upon request.

 Q: Does the cloud cover threshold indicated in the quality requirements refer to the total AOI or to every single image delivered?